 Don’t let your business be next.

-If your registered design has been copied, there are various legal remedies, such as:
+If your registered design is unlawfully copied, there are various legal remedies, such as:

 Criminal Sanctions for Infringement

 Purposely copying a protected design can result in serious consequences in the UK.
-The penalties for design infringement vary according to the type and degree of offense.
-According to the Intellectual Property Act of 2014, individuals who intentionally infringe on designs could potentially receive a prison sentence of up to 10 years or a very large fine.
+The penalties for design infringement vary according to the type and degree of offence.
+According to the Registered Designs Act 1949, this could lead up to 10 years in prison, a fine, or both.

 Innocent Infringement

-However, it is important to remember that not all design infringement is deliberate.
-When done accidentally, infringers may avoid paying damages, but they are still subject to injunctions and orders for delivery up (sending back of infringed goods for someone to dispose of).
+However, it is important to remember that not all infringement of design is deliberate.
+When done accidentally, infringers may avoid paying damages, but they are still subject to injunctions and orders for delivery up (the sending back of infringed goods for their disposal).

 Unjustified Threats

-The Intellectual Property (Unjustified Threats) Act 2017 ensures that individuals cannot make baseless threats of infringement.
-This means that if you falsely accuse someone of infringing your design, whether it be registered or unregistered, that person can actually take legal action against you in response.
+The Intellectual Property (Unjustified Threats) Act 2017 protects businesses from baseless claims of design infringement.
+This means that if you falsely accuse someone of violating a registered design act, that person can actually take legal action against you.

 Contact Us